xcart/xcart-docs/_pages/kb_en/shipping/carrier-calculated_shipping_rates.md

 3. On the **Carrier-calculated rates** tab within the popup window, locate the carrier whose real-time rate calculation service you would like to use.
 Click on the respective icon:
     ![541-shipping-popup-carrier-rates.png]({{site.baseurl}}/attachments/ref_ybdiN8r0/541-shipping-popup-carrier-rates.png)

     If the selected shipping integration addon is {% link "installed and enabled" ref_uEnDBBA7 %} at your store, you will be redirected to its settings page.
-If not, you will be redirected to X-Cart's {% link "Marketplace" ref_Vn1mMUw9 %} from which you will need to install the respective addon.
+If not, you will be redirected to the X-Cart {% link "App Store" ref_Vn1mMUw9 %} from which you will need to install the respective addon.

 4. Configure the settings of the selected shipping integration addon and save the changes.
     We have instructions for some popular shipping addons: